Special local elections will be held in these locations on Nov. 4, 2025

 First day communities MAY offer in-person early voting at a designated early voting site.

 First day that communities may offer in-person early voting at a designated early voting site.
-Contact your clerk to find out whether and where you can vote early in person for the August 5 Primary Election.
+Contact your clerk to find out whether and where you can vote early in person for the November4 Primary Election.

 –